dober-man/f5-agility-labs-waf/docs/class6/module1/lab3.rst

 **b.** Notice that the declaration is identical to the 'secops_waf_policy_1.json' file with some modifications.
 In this declaration, you'll notice that the change is to allow the '403' response code in the ASM policy at the bottom.

-**c.** Copy and paste the declaration and import into the BIG-IP following the same steps previously used in step 1.3.4 above.
+**c.** Import into the BIG-IP following the same steps previously used in step 1.3.4 above.

 **1.3.6** You'll now see two polices called: